 - 2 large Onions chopped

 - 1 large Green bell pepper thinly sliced

 - 1 tablespoon Cornstarch

 - Rinse turkey wings, add to a large roasting pan and pat dry.
 Set aside.

 - Toss the poultry seasoning, cajun seasoning, garlic powder, onion powder, salt and pepper in a small bowl until combined.
 Add seasoning mixture to the turkey wings and toss until they are well coated.
 Let sit in the fridge for 60 minutes.

 - After the 60 minutes are up, preheat the oven to 350 degrees.

 - Slice bell pepper and chop onions while the oven is heating.

-- Cover with foil then bake for 1 ½ – 2 hours or until tender then remove the foil and brown lightly for 15 minutes.
+- Cover with foil then bake for about 2 hours or more depending on how thick and big your turkey wings are.
+You want to make sure they are completely tender then remove the foil and brown lightly for 15 minutes.
 Remove a cup of sauce from the bottom of the wings and stir with cornstarch.
 Then add back in the pan.